 Moscow Artwalk is one of many events that foster the region's cultural ecosystem.
 Since its beginning in 2004, the event has become a highlight of the Palouse by celebrating the wealth of artistic practice in the region.
 The 2021-2022 Moscow Artwalk season includes visual, literary, performance, and culinary arts offerings at business and non-profit locations throughout the community on the 3rd Thursday of each month from October - May.
 The season finale on June 16, 2022 features artist and host location offerings along with music, food, and performance art on Main Street.

-How do I participate in next month's event?
+How do I participate in the next 3rd Thursday?

 via the City of Moscow's Submittable portal: moscowarts.submittable.com/submit.